NextronSystems/thor-manual/usage/custom-signatures.rst

 THOR Util supports the encryption of the "**.json**" STIX files to encrypted files with the "**.jsos**" file extension.
-See the "THOR\_Util\_Manual.pdf" for more information on the "encrypt" feature.
+See the `THOR Util manual <https://thor-util-manual.nextron-systems.com/en/latest/>`_. for more information on the "encrypt" feature.

 YARA
 ----